Anmol-Singh-Jaggi/Sign-Language-Recognition/README.md

 All the python commands above have to be executed from the `code/` directory.
 The above workflow can be executed using *`run.sh`*.

-However, if you wish not to use your own dataset, you can skip the above steps and use the pre-trained models trained using [this dataset](https://drive.google.com/drive/folders/0Bw239KLrN7zoNkU5elZMRkc4TU0?usp=sharing), we can directly use the pre-generated model files located at `data/generated/`:

-      python predict_from_file.py <model-name>

-Note that the pre-generated model files do not contain the file for `knn` due to its large size.
-If you want to use `knn`, then download it separately from [here](https://drive.google.com/open?id=0Bw239KLrN7zoMWRCRjBTUUhtY1U) and place it in `data/generated/output/knn/`.

-The above workflow can be executed using *`run_quick.sh`*.

 **To-Do:**
  - Improve the command-line-arguments input mechanism.